NotExactlySiev/aloha/NOTES.md

 The loop of gbuffer_clear -> update_routine -> render_routine -> gbuffer_draw
 is used in both and the first and last functions are identical.

+loads of UI code is reused between SELECT, GAMEOVER and (I think) TITLE.

 ## TODO
 - asserts for panicking when something bad happens